JohnnyTh/pytorch_multiproject/pytorch_multiproject/projects/CycleGAN/README.md

 <p>The paper introduced cycle consistency loss that imposes additional constraint on the mapping learned by generators
 that allows usage of unpaired training data.

-<p>Tested on several datasets with varying results.
+<p>Tested on several datasets with varying performance.

 ###Horse - zebra dataset
 One of the datasets, originally suggested by authors.
 The results in this implementation after 200 epochs of training were as follows: